 Paradise Beach, Rab

 This 2-kilometer long stretch of golden sand is located on the island of Rab.
-It’s part of a small low-key tourist resort, and it offers amazing services and great waters, which is why it’s been awarded
+It’s part of a small low-key tourist resort, and it offers amazing services and great waters, which is why it’s been awarded a blue flag.

 Here you’ll also find an entertainment park with fields for soccer, basketball, volleyball, tennis, and even miniature golf.
-This beach also has plenty of amenities on site, as well as cafes and restaurants.
+This beach also has plenty of amenities on-site, as well as cafes and restaurants.

 Queen’s Beach, Nin